-Digital Currency Group, Inc. is (i) the sole member and parent company of the Manager, and parent company of Genesis, one of the Authorized Participant's Liquidity Providers as of the date of this Annual Report, (ii) the indirect parent company of the Reference Rate Provider and of Grayscale Securities, the only acting Authorized Participant, as of the date of this Annual Report, (iii) a minority interest holder in Coinbase, which operates Coinbase Pro, one of the Digital Asset Exchanges included in the Digital Asset Reference Rate for certain of the digital assets held by the Fund, and which is also the parent company of the Custodian, representing less than 1.0% of its equity, and (iv) a minority interest holder in Kraken, one of the Digital Asset Exchanges included in the Digital Asset Reference Rate for certain of the digital assets held by the Fund, representing less than 1.0% of its equity.
+Digital Currency Group, Inc. is (i) the sole equity holder and indirect parent company of the Manager, (ii) the indirect parent company of Grayscale Securities, the only acting Authorized Participant as of the date of this Annual Report, and (iii) a minority interest holder in Kraken, one of the Digital Asset Trading Platforms included in the Digital Asset Reference Rate for certain of the digital assets held by the Fund, representing less than 1.0% of its equity.

-DCG has investments in a large number of digital assets and companies involved in the digital asset ecosystem, including exchanges and custodians.
-DCG's positions on changes that should be adopted in various Digital Asset Networks could be adverse to positions that would benefit the Fund or its shareholders.
-Additionally, before or after a hard fork on the network of a digital asset held by the Fund, DCG's position regarding which fork among a group of incompatible forks of such network should be considered the "true" network could be adverse to positions that would most benefit the Fund.
+Digital Currency Group, Inc. has investments in a large number of digital assets and companies involved in the digital asset ecosystem, including trading platforms and custodians.
+Digital Currency Group, Inc.'s positions on changes that should be adopted in various Digital Asset Networks could be adverse to positions that would benefit the Fund or its shareholders.
+Additionally, before or after a hard fork on the network of a digital asset held by the Fund, Digital Currency Group, Inc.'s position regarding which fork among a group of incompatible forks of such network should be considered the "true" network could be adverse to positions that would most benefit the Fund.